SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs-Entra.md

 * the ID of the sender (From) for the current Activity of the Bot instance
 * the name of the OAuth connection defined in the configuration of the Azure Bot
 * the ID of the Channel for the Bot instance
-* the magic code value, which is null if there's single sign-on in place or there's a cached user's token
+* the magic code value, which is null if there's single sign-on in place or there's an already cached user's token
 * the cancellation token for the asynchronous request

 The result of the `GetUserTokenAsync` method is an instance of the `TokenResponse` type that includes a `Token` property with the actual value of the access token.